Anthony Davis NBA Preview vs. the Spurs

 Anthony Davis Insights vs. the Spurs

-- Davis' opponents, the Spurs, have a middling offensive tempo, ranking 16th in the NBA with 105.3 possessions per game, while his Lakers average the third-most possessions per game with 103.
+- Davis' opponents, the Spurs, have a middling offensive tempo, ranking 15th in the NBA with 105.6 possessions per game, while his Lakers average the fourth-most possessions per game with 103.3.

-- Giving up 121.4 points per game, the Spurs are the 27th-ranked squad in the NBA on defense.
+- On defense, the Spurs have given up 121.4 points per game, which is 27th-best in the league.

-- The Spurs are the 28th-ranked team in the league, conceding 46.1 rebounds per contest.
+- The Spurs are the 28th-ranked team in the NBA, conceding 46.1 rebounds per game.

-- Allowing 27.9 assists per contest, the Spurs are the 26th-ranked squad in the league.
+- In terms of assists, the Spurs are 28th in the league, conceding 28 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!